min2ha/ukwa-site/content/target/70268/index.en.md

   "subject": "Gender Equality"
 }

-# BBC, The: BBC Four announces all female cast and writers for Snatches: Moments From 100 Years Of Women's Lives curated by Vicky Featherstone

 BBC Media centre article announcing a programme of monologues written and performed by women, to mark 100 years of suffrage.